Skip to main content

 • Professional wet saw.

-If you choose one of the two saw options, be sure to get the right blade.
+If you choose one of the two saw options, be sure to get the right diamond blade.
 Devour Tools offers a variety of diamond blades designed for specific purposes.
 Our collection includes masonry blades more than capable of cutting pavers.

 1. Hammer and Chisel